coder614/Landing-page-01/README.md

 # Landing-page-01
-This is the basic landing page
+This is the basic landing page create with HTML and CSS